 The latest version of Windows 10 is the 2022 Update, version “22H2,” which was released on October 18, 2022.
 Microsoft will now release new major updates to Windows 10 every year, but there aren’t many new features or changes in this one.

-These major updates can take some time to reach your PC, since Microsoft and PC manufacturers do extensive testing before fulling rolling them out.
-Let’s take a look what’s included in the latest version, how to find our what version you’re running, and how you can skip the wait and get the latest version if you don’t already have it.
+These major updates can take some time to reach your PC since Microsoft and PC manufacturers do extensive testing before fully rolling them out.
+Let’s take a look at what’s included in the latest version, how to find out what version you’re running, and how you can skip the wait and get the most recent version if you don’t already have it.

 How to Check if You Have the Latest Version

 To see which version of Windows 10 you have, open your Start menu, and then click the gear-shaped “Settings” icon to open the Settings app.
 You can also fire up the app by pressing Windows+I.

 RELATED: Windows 10 Home vs. Pro: What's the Difference?

 Head to System > About in the Settings window, and then scroll down toward the bottom to the “Windows Specifications” section.

 A version number of “22H2” indicates you’re using the 2022 Update.
 This is the latest version.
 If you see a lower version number, you’re using an older version.